Higher Semiadditive Algebraic K-Theory and Redshift: Introduction

 \subsection{Organization}

-In \cref{sec-at}, we develop the notion of $\MM$-atomic objects in a presentable $\infty$-category in the mode $\MM$, a finiteness condition generalizing compactness (for $\MM =\Sp$) and dualizability of modules.
+In \cref{sec-at}, we develop the notion of $\MM$-atomic objects in a presentable $\infty$-category in the mode $\MM$.
 We study the connection between $\MM$-atomic objects and $\MM$-valued presheaves, and leverage this connection to endow the functor taking the $\MM$-atomic objects with a lax symmetric monoidal structure.
 As a byproduct, we obtain a monoidal natural version of the Yoneda map.

 In \cref{sec-day}, we recall the universal property of the Day convolution, and study its functoriality in the source and the target.